sc0des/blog/README.md

 # Writeup Blog

-A simple web application blog for CTF writeups, where users can write, read and share their writups with others.
+A simple web application blog for CTF writeups, where users can write, read and share their writeups with others.
 Also, users can comment on wrtieups!

 ## Key Features